Valerie Wilson Artist

 She started out with traditional quilting but soon decided that what she really yearned to do was create pictures from fabric.
 In 2002, Wilson started quilting and in 2014, fibre art became her full-time occupation.

-Having once been the owner of an architectural antiques business, Valerie maintains a keen interest in old houses, and the people who lived in them.
+Having once been the owner of an architectural antique business, Valerie maintains a keen interest in old houses and the people who lived in them.
 This is evident in Valerie’s current series; vintage portraits based on those brilliant old photos depicting the way we once were.
-Valerie combines a love of history, and a curiosity about people from the past, to capture character in fabric.
+Valerie combines a love of history and a curiosity about people from the past, to capture character in fabric.

 Valerie’s award-winning work has been exhibited from British Columbia to St. John’s, Newfoundland in Canada, and internationally from New Zealand to Houston, Texas.

-Valerie has trained with fibre artists from around the world.
-She became the Fibre Art Network (FAN) Membership Co-ordinator in 2004, when she joined this co-operative of professional, Western Canadian fibre artists.
-And now is a Studio Art Quilts Associates (SAQA) co-rep for Manitoba and Saskatchewan.
+Valerie became the Fibre Art Network (FAN) Membership Co-ordinator in 2004, when she joined this co-operative of professional, Western Canadian fibre artists.
+And now is a Juried Artist Member of Studio Art Quilts Associates (SAQA).